Avoid toy overload with this Montessori toy rotation method

 How many toys for rotation?

-To start, less can be often more when deciding what toys to introduce to or rotate for your child.
+To start, less can often be more when deciding which toys to introduce or rotate for your child.

 “From an educational perspective, 3-4 toys can provide your child with all the learning and stimulation they need to develop and learn,” says Aoife Lee, Parent Coach and founder of Parent Support.
 (It’s worth noting that some parents might prefer to keep 8-10 toys out, but ideally no more than this).